-18. All surface water drainage infrastructure within the development shall be implemented in accordance with the details contained in the approved 'Drainage Strategy Report' and associated drainage drawings MS01\ENG-635, MS01-ENG-206, MS01-ENG-625, MS01-ENG-205, MS01-ENG-630, MS01-ENG-207 and MS01-ENG-640.
-Unless otherwise agreed in writing with the planning authority, this drainage infrastructure will be completed prior to the first occupation of any housing unit in the development and thereafter maintained for the lifetime of the development in accordance with the approved 'Drainage Strategy Report'.
+14. All surface water drainage infrastructure within the development shall be implemented in accordance with the details contained in the approved "Drainage Strategy Report" and associated drainage drawings MS01_ENG-635, MS01-ENG-206, MS01-ENG-625, MS01-ENG-205, MS01-ENG-630, MS01-ENG-207 and MS01-ENG-640.
+Unless otherwise agreed in writing with the Council, as Planning Authority, this drainage infrastructure will be completed prior to the first occupation of any housing unit in the development and thereafter maintained for the lifetime of the development in accordance with the approved 'Drainage Strategy Report'.

-Reason - To ensure an acceptable form of development is provided in accordance with intentions stated in the submitted Drainage Assessment, and to provide for adequate protection of the water environment from surface water runoff during the lifetime of the development.
+Reason - To ensure an acceptable form of development is provided in accordance with intentions stated in the submitted Drainage Assessment, and to provide for adequate protection of the water environment from surface water run-off during the lifetime of the development.